FC Kuusysi: Financial difficulties and evolving into Upon Pallo

 Although the club had considerable success in sports, it found itself in great financial difficulties.
 In the autumn of 1963, the debts of the club had reached 11 000 Finnish Marks.
 This situation grew worse due to the clubs activities in ice hockey, which it had begun at the beginning of that decade, and it was suggested that the club abandon this sport.
 Pallo-Miehet then turned to the white goods company UPO, and after some negotiations, the company decided to overtake the club in October 1963.
 In the following month the name of the club was changed into Upon Pallo.

 The support from UPO made it possible for the club to acquire some well-known names in Finnish football.
 These included e.g. the Finnish internationals Markku Kumpulampi and Rauno Kestilä.
 Also some well established players from Suomensarja joined the club.
 The new club began the 1964 Suomensarja with a 3–0 victory over Pallo-Pojat, and it went on undefeated until the 13th match of the season.
 This proved to be the only defeat of the season, and the club secured promotion to 1965 Mestaruussarja in September, when it drew against Herttoniemen Urheilijat.
 Upon Pallo won its section with a 13-point marginal against the second team in the competition, Sudet from Kouvola.

 Under the auspices of UPO, the boys' teams attracted many young players, and in consequence some of them made into the national teams of their age groups.
 The men's team acquired Finnish international goalkeeper Lars Näsman.
 In the end the club was left to the relegation zone as the last team to be relegated.

 For the next season, the club acquired numerous Finnish internationals, e.g. Simo Syrjävaara, Reijo Kanerva, Matti Mäkelä and Pertti Mäkipää.
 Thanks to these new players, the team won 18 matches and was undefeated, and thus secured promotion back into the Mestaruussarja.

 However, the club was being criticised about this policy of acquiring new players.
-The basis of this criticism was the fact that the club would have found players from its own ranks, and yet new players were imported who might even play in a position in which there was no need for new players.
+The basis of this criticism was that the club would have found players from its own ranks, and yet new players were imported who might even play in a position in which there was no need for new players.
 Some of these players did not play for the team but rather displayed their individual skills.
 In spite of everything, Upon Pallo ended up fourth in the 1967 Mestaruussarja.
 Reipas Lahti were crowned champions, and the biggest ever crowd of spectators were seen in the match between Upon Pallo and Reipas.
 This match, which ended in a defeat for Upon Pallo was attended by 8 144 spectators.
 The following season Upon Pallo had a number of younger players in its team, and some of the international players were transferred elsewhere.
 The 1967 season saw varying results, but in the end the team finished sixth in the series.
 In October the club played its last match with the name Upon Pallo, against Kotkan Työväen Palloilijat of Kotka.